RicardoKnauer/TabMini/README.md

 see the function documentation in the `tabmini` module.

-If you wish to selectively include or exclude estimators from the benchmark suite, you can do so by passing the `estimators` argument to the `compare` function.
+If you wish to selectively include or exclude estimators from the benchmark suite, you can do so by passing the `methods` argument to the `compare` function.
 This argument should be a list of the estimators you wish to include.

 ```python
 from tabmini.estimators import get_available_methods